You are currently viewing Summer in Ireland: 10 Can’t-Miss Activities to Enjoy

 Their goal was to reach Quebec via a famine ship from Dublin.

-The immersive experience, available on the National Famine Way app for iPhone and Android phones, will really take you into the lives of these tragic victims of circumstance.
+The immersive experience, available on the National Famine Way app for iPhone and Android users, or purchase the official pack and passport that will help transport you take into the lives of these tragic victims of circumstance.

 By clicking on the Amazon link below, I may earn a small commission from the Amazon Associates Program, but only if you decide to buy something on the site.
 However, you will not incur any additional costs by doing so.